martinhbramwell/CellMergeWorkAround/README.md

 An example command to execute would be :

-	./getSpans.py -k "0AhgdNB3-bSxAdDFBQWJ3YTAzd015UFJTZ3FwZlc1TlE" -s 3 -a "yourGoogleAuthKey" > spans.csv
+	./getSpans.py -k "0AhgdNB3-bSxAdDFBQWJ3YTAzd015UFJTZ3FwZlc1TlE" -s 2,0 -a "yourGoogleAuthKey" > spans.csv

-If you do not have a Google Auth key you can get one using the command :
+If you do not have a Google Auth key you can get one using this other command :

 	./getGauth.py wise yourUserName@gmail.com yourPassword